How to Write Your Own Children's Choir Curriculum

 - draw connections between music of different styles and make connections to everyday life

-Creating, performing, responding, connecting - these are all things you can do with your church choir, right?
-With these things in mind, let’s get to work crafting our own curriculum:
+Creating, performing, responding, connecting—these are all things you can do with your choir, right?
+With these things in mind, let’s get to work crafting your curriculum:

 Step 1: Choose a Theme

 I like to start with an overarching theme.
-Use this as a guide for your planning, choosing repertoire, teaching hymns and Scripture verses, and tying everything together in a cohesive way.
+Use this as a guide for your planning, choosing repertoire, teaching hymns, and tying everything together in a cohesive way.

 Here are a few ideas: